userChris26/Macros/ROADMAP.md

 # ROADMAP

-## ESSENTIAL
-- [back] Allow meals in database: each food needs a meal attached as well (breakfast, lunch, dinner, snack)
-- [front] Working MVP App
-- [front] Fix grams (amount) when submitting foods (portion sizes)
-- [front] Accessibility and lighthouse and responsiveness
+- Finish Mobile Version

 ## TESTING
-- [front/back] Create unit tests and show in powerpoint (routes, userflow...)
+- Create unit tests and show in powerpoint (routes, userflow...)
-- [front/back] Perform full end to end tests with new users
+- Perform full end to end tests with new users
-- [everyone] Create accounts on the app and track your foods for 2 days, try to break stuff
+- Create accounts on the app and track your foods for 2 days, try to break stuff

 ## PRESENTATION
 - Create Powerpoint, ERD, UseCase, rehearse
 - Gantt Chart
 - Swagger and API documentation with one working endpoint

----

-## IF POSSIBLE IMPORTANT
-- [back] User may upload one photo per meal
-- [front] Fix follower / network features (do not display current user)(layout social feature nice)
-- [front] Stats by user profile

 ## DETAILS
+- Stats by user profile, ensure they change their settings in db
+- Accessibility and lighthouse and responsiveness
-- [front] Banner ensure works in light mode (improve hero)
+- Banner ensure works in light mode (improve hero)(iphone screenshots)
-- [front] Sort foods by genericness
+- Sort foods by genericness
-- [front] Don't say can't find anything before they search
+- Don't say can't find anything before they search
+- Don't shown own user in search users
-- [front] About / help page for users
+- About / help page for users
-- [front] "Social calorie tracker" everywhere
+- "Social calorie tracker" everywhere
-- [front] keyboard navigation
+- keyboard navigation